Cumulant: Some basic properties

 The cumulative property follows quickly by considering the cumulant-generating function:

 so that each cumulant of a sum of independent random variables is the sum of the corresponding cumulants of the addends.
 That is, when the addends are statistically independent, the mean of the sum is the sum of the means, the variance of the sum is the sum of the variances, the third cumulant (which happens to be the third central moment) of the sum is the sum of the third cumulants, and so on for each order of cumulant.

 A distribution with given cumulants κ_{n} can be approximated through an Edgeworth series.

-The first several cumulants as functions of the moments
+First several cumulants as functions of the moments

 All of the higher cumulants are polynomial functions of the central moments, with integer coefficients, but only in degrees 2 and 3 are the cumulants actually central moments.